AsgardCms/Contact/readme.md

 This is if the contact module is perfect for your use-case as-is, and doesn't need any changes to fit your needs.

+**Note: Don't forget to give yourself the required permissions before you can view the backend entries.**

 ![](https://cldup.com/v41guA8CAg-3000x3000.png)
 ![](https://cldup.com/o-G0mAB4Ge-2000x2000.png)